Man in Johor finds selfies of unusual thief in his stolen phone

 In a video that has been retweeted more than 5,000 times, the monkey appeared to be staring down on the camera against the backdrop of green leaves.
 In some photos, it was seen to be trying to eat the phone.

-Mr Zackrydz, who according to the BBC is a final year computer science student from Batu Pahat in the southern state of Johor, said he suspected the monkey had entered from an open window in his brother's bedroom.
+Mr Zackrydz, who according to the BBC is a final-year computer science student from Batu Pahat in the southern state of Johor, said he suspected the monkey had entered the house from an open window in his brother's bedroom.

 "This is not something that you see every century," he tweeted.